adswerve/gcp-sftp-server-for-ga4-data-import-terraform/README.md

 When GA4 returns the public key, it should match what you already have saved in the file `ga4_sftp.pub`.
 Compare the two values to confirm this.

 ### How do I connect to the SFTP server and upload files?
-While not strictly necessary, the easiest way is to install an application on your computer.
+While it's possible to interact with the server via a CLI, the easiest way is to install an application on your computer.
 [FileZilla](https://filezilla-project.org/) is free and open-source.